Niall Ferguson: COVID-19 pandemic

 Ferguson, drawing on his research of the 1881–1896 cholera pandemic and the Spanish flu, began predicting that the COVID-19 pandemic would have a severe impact on the world in January 2020.
 He later criticized both the British and U.S. federal government responses to the COVID-19 pandemic as inadequate, calling them "both, in their different ways, intelligible only as colossal failures by governments to make adequate preparations for a disaster they always knew to be a likely contingency".
 He also dismissed the idea that right-wing populism had been responsible for failure of government responses to the pandemic, accusing liberal politicians such as the then Belgian prime minister Sophie Wilmès and United States president Joe Biden of making similar mistakes to Donald Trump and Boris Johnson.

+In April 2020, he published an op-ed alleging that Chinese authorities deliberately allowed international flights to continue departing Wuhan after the city was placed under quarantine.
+The claim was subsequently cited by several public figures, including Donald Trump.
+This allegation was later retracted.

 He reflected in a 2021 podcast interview with Lex Fridman that many of the failures in the United States had been systemic rather than the personal fault of Trump, and that Trump was unfairly blamed because of the Trump administration's messaging.
 He alleged that Barack Obama's handling of the U.S. opioid epidemic had been similarly costly but more obscure.
 Ferguson also praised Operation Warp Speed, and argued that part of the reason for the failure of the U.S. government to effectively respond to the pandemic was the absence of a similar program for COVID-19 testing.